krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

-- Accomplished Product Development professional with over 5 years of diverse experience across 3 continents (NA/EU/APAC) in the Wireless Domain
+- Accomplished Product Development professional with over 5 years of diverse experience across 3 continents in the Wireless Domain
-- Managed the development and delivery of cutting-edge products to leading customers in the Hi-Tech Industry
+- Managed the development and delivery of cutting-edge cellular products to leading B2B customers in the Hi-Tech Industry
-- Worked at two Fortune 500 companies, across 10-12 high-value projects, contributing to product lines with revenues of over $6-$7 Billion
+- Graduated with an MBA from IIMA's One-Year Full-Time Residential Program for Executives (PGPX Class of 2021)

 ## Objective

--  Looking to add value to teams, verticals and organizations via the best of my technical and managerial skills
+-  FinTech Enthusiast with a passion to leverage Data Analytics, Macroeconomics Frameworks and Strategic Models for solving customer problems in the Digital payments Space

 ## Work Experience

   __Manager, Management Associate at Mastercard India, Mumbai, India__ `Apr 21 - Present`
-  - Currently part of Mastercard's MBA-MAP Program - a 18 month Global Leadership Program with three rotations across different functional groups in the company
+  - Currently part of Mastercard's MBA-MAP Program - a 18 month Global Leadership Program with three rotations across different functions of the business
+  - Rotation One: Working with Market Delivery Team, South Asia (IMK) to help improve operational efficiencies and drive better technical integration processes for customers in the South Asia Region

   __ASIC Design Engineer at Apple Technology Services, Munich, Germany__ `Nov 19 - Mar 20`
   - Influenced Apple's wireless strategy and product roadmap by designing cutting-edge features for the next-generation of 5G consumer products (iPhone/Apple Watch)